Homework

 Homework Books

-Reception weekly homework (starting in the spring term), is completed in a homework book.
-The spelling and maths tasks are provided on a weekly basis.
-KS1 weekly homework is completed in a red book.
-The spelling tasks are provided in the book on a half termly basis.
+KS1&2 weekly homework is completed in a red book.
+The spelling homework task are provided in the book on a weekly (KS1) or half termly (KS2).

-On the inside covers of the homework book are helpful hints for children to complete their homework, including key words and spelling strategies.
+On the inside covers of the homework book are helpful hints for children to complete their homework; these may include a number-line, 100 number-square, key words and spelling strategies.
 Homework books remain in school during holiday periods.

 English